 How to Build an AI Agent

 AI has evolved far beyond basic question-and-answer systems.
-Now, AI agents are reaching a level where they can perform tasks with human-like efficiency.
+Now, AI agents are reaching a level where they can perform tasks with human-like efficiency, especially when deployed as part of a multi-agent system.
 Moreover, these AI-driven agents have outgrown traditional virtual assistants like Siri and Alexa, demonstrating remarkable potential across various fields.
-From accelerating drug discovery in healthcare to enhancing fraud detection in finance and streamlining supply chain operations in e-commerce, AI continues to push boundaries and redefine industries.
+From accelerating drug discovery in healthcare to enhancing fraud detection in finance, AI continues to push boundaries and redefine industries.

 To maintain a competitive edge, enhance customer engagement, and boost revenue, businesses must embrace this game-changing technology.
 But the real challenge is: How to build an AI agent?